Me. Why Mindfulness?

 More about Alison’s experience in teaching mindfulness

-Alison trained in the teaching of mindfulness under the direction of American educator Professor of Medicine Emeritus, Jon Kabat-Zinn.
-Dr Kabat-Zinn.
-Jon, a molecular biologist and long term meditation practitioner is widely credited with distilling the Buddhist wellbeing model of mindfulness for western medicine and audiences.
-Alison attends Buddhist, Insight Yoga and secular meditation retreats for support and nourishment in her teaching and in her life.
+Alison trained in the teaching of mindfulness under the direction of American educator, Professor of Medicine Emeritus, Jon Kabat-Zinn in California in 2007.
+Jon, a molecular biologist and long term meditation practitioner is widely credited with distilling the Buddhist model of mindfulness for western medicine and audiences.
+Alison attends Buddhist, Insight Yoga and secular meditation retreats for support and nourishment in her teaching, and in her life.

 “…in my thirties I realised I had anxiety that was hitting fairly high.
 What a revelation!
 I thought everyone experienced the tension headaches, late night worrying.
 I joined a yoga class and on a family member’s recommendation began to meditate.
 My anxious thoughts started to drop away.
 Another epiphany!
 In 2007 I found out about mindfulness and how it can help stress.
-Even though I wasn’t quite sure how I would fund it and get there I decided to travel to the US to study under the wonderful teaching and support of Dr Jon Kabat-Zinn.
-Jon is widely acknowledged for his research-evidenced and thoughtful distillation of eastern mindfulness to support people who have mental or physical stresses in their lives.
-Jet lag, an unexpected northern Californian snow blizzard outside our venue and not quite knowing what was ahead contributed to anxiety rising again at.
+Even though I wasn’t quite sure how I would fund it and get myself there I decided to travel to the US in Spring to study under Drs Jon Kabat-Zinn and Saki Santorelli.
+Jet lag, an unexpected northern Californian snow blizzard (only Brissie t-shirts in the backpack!) and not quite knowing what was ahead made anxiety rise up again.
 Fortunately, I was in good hands!”

 Moving on from jet lag and anxiety…